brownplt/B2T2/ExampleTables.md

 |   "Eve" |  13 |       |     9 |      84 |     8 |     8 |    77 |

-Note: in gradebook tables, quiz grades are generated with
+Note: in gradebook tables, quiz grades are generated with the following R code.

 ```R
 logistic = function(a) {